zdravkov/kendo-docs/api/web/scheduler.md

 ### min `Date` *(default: 1/1/1900)*

-Constraints the minimum date which can be selected via the scheduler navigation buttons.
+Constraints the minimum date which can be selected via the scheduler navigation.

 #### Example - set the number of time slots